Monday, January 1, 2024

 Luke 4:1-13 is in a way an astonishing text to open Lent.
 It’s not about our sin, it’s not really about our being tempted (as in the thin, vapid sermon that might say We’re tempted like Jesus, so let’s resist the way he did!).
 It’s a story about how great Jesus is, how he became that Lord named in Romans 10.
 Luke 4 is my parade example (discussed in my The Beauty of the Word) of the way we mis-read texts in preaching.
 We make texts about us: my faith, my struggle, my serving, my doubts, my discipleship.
 But most texts aren’t actually about us.
 They are about God.
 Jesus did what you and I could never do, and that we (what a relief!) don’t have to do.
 Jesus isn’t our moral example, showing us how to combat Satan.
 Jesus is our Savior, for all the times, for all of life, when we succumb, when we drink the koolaid and fall for the devil’s wiles.
 This story should make us fall on our knees in awe.
 Jesus.
 Wow.
 What a Savior.

-In his wonderful new The Whole Language, Father Gregory Boyle narrates his mother's final days, way past ready to go.
+In his wonderful The Whole Language, Father Gregory Boyle narrates his mother's final days, way past ready to go.
 She'd awaken in the morning, and after an exasperated "Oh for crying out loud," she'd fix her gaze on one or 2 or 4 family hovering nearby and say "You're here, you're here.
 Boyle wonders if the temptation narrative was really God saying tenderly to Jesus "You're here!" and Jesus not really knowing what to say in response but "YOU'RE here."
 "God meets our intensity of longing with intensity of longing.
 The Tender One whom we long for, longs for us.
 Maybe the desert is really a time to notice the notice of God."

 Luke sets Jesus’ ministry in the context of the political powers of his day: Tiberius, Pilate, Herod.
 Does Luke imply in chapter 4 that Satan is the source of their power?
 Luke’s genealogy of Jesus traces his lineage back to Adam.
 Luke 4 shows Jesus succeeding where Adam failed; with Paul in Romans 5:12-21, we see Jesus correcting and healing the Fall.